jonnonz1/nz-statute-book/acts/public/2000/bail-act-2000.md

 (6) Despite subsections (4)(b) and (5), if a defendant was arrested under subsection (1)(d), the Judge may release the defendant under subsection (4)(b) only if—
   (a) the surety consents in writing to the release; or (b) a fresh bail bond is issued.
-(7) Nothing in this section prevents a member of the police from seeking a warrant to arrest a defendant under section 60.
+(7) Nothing in this section prevents a constable from seeking a warrant to arrest a defendant under section 60.

 ### 60 Issue of warrant to arrest defendant absconding or breaching bail condition
 (1) The High Court or a District Court or a Registrar of the High Court or a District Court may issue a warrant in the prescribed form for the arrest of a defendant if the High Court or District Court or Registrar is satisfied by evidence on oath that—
   (a) the defendant has absconded or is about to abscond for the purpose of evading justice; or (b) the defendant has contravened or failed to comply with any condition of bail.
-(2) A warrant to arrest a defendant under this section must be directed to a member of the police by name or generally to every member of the police.
-The warrant may be executed by any member of the police.
+(2) A warrant to arrest a defendant under this section must be directed to a constable by name or generally to every constable.
+The warrant may be executed by any constable.
-(3) For the purposes of executing a warrant issued under this section, the member of the police executing it may at any time enter on to any premises, by force if necessary, if the member of the police has reasonable grounds to believe that the defendant against whom it is issued is on those premises.
+(3) For the purposes of executing a warrant issued under this section, the constable executing it may at any time enter on to any premises, by force if necessary, if the constable has reasonable grounds to believe that the defendant against whom it is issued is on those premises.
-(4) The member of the police executing the warrant— (a) must have the warrant with him or her; and
+(4) The constable executing the warrant—
+  (a) must have the warrant with him or her; and
-  (b) must produce it on initial entry and, if requested, at any subsequent time; and (c) if he or she is not in uniform, produce evidence that he or she is a member of the police.
+  (b) must produce it on initial entry and, if requested, at any subsequent time; and (c) if he or she is not in uniform, produce evidence that he or she is a constable.
 (5) If a defendant is arrested under a warrant issued under this section,— (a) subsections (2) to (4) of section 58 apply as if the defendant had been arrested under section 58(1); or (b) in the case of a person who is charged with or convicted of a drug dealing offence and who has been released on bail in relation to that offence, subsections (2) to (6) of section 59 apply as if the defendant had been arrested under section 59(1).